Mexican Shrimp Ceviche

 Ceviche can also be made with other seafood such as white fish, octopus, scallops, clams, oysters, and even mushrooms for vegan ceviche.

+This ceviche is a family recipe!
 My Tio always brings a huge tub of this to our family functions and it does not last long.
 I am so thankful he is allowing me to share this delicious recipe!

-In my family we just call this “ceviche” but I know there will be some people who want to call it aguachile.
+In my family we just call this recipe “ceviche” but I know there will be some people who want to call it aguachile.
 Neither are wrong, but there are subtle differences between the two in terms of ingredients and “cooking” methods.
 I would say it is somewhere in the middle, but keep in mind that aguachiles are a type of Mexican ceviche from Sinaloa.

 Ingredients: